kobr4/myc/README.md

 1. Write tests, lot of tests !
 2. Refer to x86 documentation, opcodes conversions in particular: https://defuse.ca/online-x86-assembler.htm#disassembly
-3. Using GDB, place breakpoint using the compiler output which gives adress for each program instructions
+3. With GDB, place breakpoint using the compiler output which gives address for each program instruction
 4. Profit !

 ## Useful docs